An Online Informatics Resource for Chlamydomonas

 Chlamydomonas is a genus of unicellular green algae (Chlorophyta).
 These algae are found all over the world, in soil, fresh water, oceans, and even in snow on mountaintops.
 Algae in this genus have a cell wall, a chloroplast, an "eye" that perceives light, and two anterior flagella with which they can swim using a breast-stroke type motion.
 More than 500 different species of Chlamydomonas have been described, but most scientists work with only a few.

 The most widely used laboratory species is Chlamydomonas reinhardtii.
 Cells of this species are haploid, and can grow on a simple medium of inorganic salts, using photosynthesis to provide energy.
 They can also grow in total darkness if acetate is provided as an alternative carbon source.
-When deprived of nitrogen, haploid cells of opposite mating types can fuse to form a diploid zygospore which forms a hard outer wall that protects it from adverse environmental conditions.
+When deprived of nitrogen, haploid cells of opposite mating types can fuse to become a diploid zygospore which forms a hard outer wall that protects it from adverse environmental conditions.
 When conditions improve (or when the scientist restores nitrogen to the culture medium and provides light and water), the diploid zygote undergoes meiosis and releases four haploid cells that resume the vegetative life cycle.

 Chlamydomonas is used as a model system for research on many very fundamental questions in cell and molecular biology: how do cells move? how do they respond to environmental stimuli such as light? how does photosynthesis work? how do cells recognize one another?
 For more details on this research, follow the links on this page and others in the sidebar at the left.